gSchool/DNA-release-2/05-survey/01-survey.survey.md

 * type: multiple-choice
 * id: 0bb14b71-9735-4205-9f38-6cbb93a2a184
-* title: Course Structure
+* title: Applying Concepts
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-This course's structure (content spread over two weeks with expected completion for each weekly session) was effective.
+I am committed to applying what I learned in Module 102, _DevSecOps Foundations_, to my work:

 ##### !end-question

 ##### !options

-* Strongly agree
+* Not at all
-* Somewhat agree
+* To a slight extent
-* Somewhat disagree
+* To a moderate extent
-* Strongly disagree
+* To a great extent

 ##### !end-options

 ##### !answer